shehabso/codeSchool/Assembly/readme.md

 .global _start
 start:
     LDR R0,=list

 .data
 list:
     .word 4,5,-9,1,0,2,-3
 ```
-**LDR:** load the value in the R0 to R1
+LDR: load the value in the R0 to R1
 ```bash
      LDR R1,[R0]
 ```
-getting the next item in the list
+to get the next item in the list

 ```bash
      LDR R2,[R0,#4]
 ```